TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.backup/compute-configandsetup-azurebackup.md

 # Azure Backup - Configuration and Setup

-4 out of 5 customers resolve their Azure Backup issues using the below steps.<br>
+4 out of 5 customers resolve their Azure Backup issues using the steps below.<br>

 ## **Recommended Steps**